RedaPengam/TrackToClip/README.md

 ## DJ-Tool

-Function: Copy to clipboard any trackname from a Spotify playlist.
+Function: Copy to clipboard any trackname from any Spotify playlist you like.

 ### Prerequisites